-\item[$\bullet$] \textbf{Log-Probability Bias Score (LPBS)}~\cite{kurita2019measuring} uses a similar template and measurement as $DisCo$ to measure bias in neutral attribute words (\textit{e.g.,} occupations).
+\item[$\bullet$] \textbf{Log-Probability Bias Score (LPBS)}~\cite{kurita2019measuring} uses a similar template and measurement as $DisCo$ to measure bias in neutral attribute words (\textit{\textit{e.g.},} occupations).
 The key difference between them is that $LPBS$ normalizes a token’s predicted probability $p_a$ (based on a template ``\textit{[MASK] is a [NEUTRAL ATTRIBUTE]}'') with the model’s prior probability $p_{\text{prior}}$ (based on a template ``\textit{[MASK] is a [MASK]}'').
 This normalization helps to account for the model's inherent bias towards specific social groups, allowing for the evaluation of bias specifically associated with the \textit{[NEUTRAL-ATTRIBUTE]} token.
 Bias is measured by determining the difference in normalized probability scores assigned to two demographic groups $g_1$ and $g_2$ as:

-where $a_\text{1,i}$ and $a_\text{2,j}$ are certain sensitive attributes corresponding to demographic groups $g_1$ and $g_2$, respectively.
+where $a_{\text{1,i}}$ and $a_{\text{2,j}}$ are certain sensitive attributes corresponding to demographic groups $g_1$ and $g_2$, respectively.

 The main concept behind the probability-based bias measured by $LPBS$ is that no demographic group should have different normalized probability scores for neutral attribute words compared to others.
 In other words, a model satisfying this definition should give uniform probabilities for all neutral attribute words, resulting in an $LPBS$ score of 0.
-In our experiment, we analyzed gender-occupation bias using the BERT model with the Employee Salary dataset~\cite{employee_salaries_2017}.
-We found that the BERT model exhibited significant bias towards the male group, with an average $LPBS$ score of 0.4847 across 228 job titles in the dataset.
+However, $LPBS$ has limitations: if the template sentence is grammatically incorrect, it yields low predicted probabilities.
+To address this, target words are restricted to common pronouns or nouns, which limits the scope of what can be measured.

 \item[$\bullet$] \textbf{Categorical Bias Score (CBS)}~\cite{ahn2021mitigating} expands the use of $LPBS$ to include the measurement of multi-class targets, utilizing a collection of sentence templates to precisely measure racial bias.
 The $CBS$ is calculated by measuring the difference in probability between target and attribute terms after normalization.
 The equation to calculate $CBS$ is defined as: